Sabbatical

 The popularity of sabbaticals for non-academics has increased in the 21st century: 17% of companies offered some sort of sabbatical policy to their employees in 2017, according to a survey of US companies by the Society For Human Resource Management.

 Sabbaticals are also becoming more common in the medical profession, and are being used in intense subfields such as emergency medicine to reduce physician burnout.

+Microretirement or miniretirement is a related neologism meaning an extended break from work similar to sabbaticals or gap years.
+Microretirement may be taken to combat occupational burnout.
+Microretirement may create gaps in employment that may impact future employment.